narwhalacademy/zebra-crossing/README.md

   - iOS: Settings > Notifications > Show Previews: When Unlocked
   - Android: Settings > Apps & notifications > Notifications > On lock screen: Hide sensitive content
 - Remember to make voice calls through end-to-end encrypted apps like Signal or Whatsapp.
-- More info from the EFF about protesting [in the US](https://ssd.eff.org/en/module/attending-protests-united-states) and [internationally](https://ssd.eff.org/en/module/attending-protests-international).

 ---

 ### 📰 I'm a journalist working on a sensitive topic

 Below are some basics that all journalists should consider.
-If you're working on/in a particularly sensitive story/region (e.g. a whisteblower story in the US or China), you and your team should get an tailored training session from an expert.
+If you're working on/in a particularly sensitive story/region (e.g. a whisteblower story), you and your team should get an tailored training session from an expert.

 #### Be prepared